 Time users have a variety of permissions on requests where they are the requester/creator - depending on whether the request has been submitted or not.
 Time users can view others' requests if given Request > View permissions via a permissions profile.
-Time users can approve requests provided they approval permission - either implicitly derived or explicit.
+Time users can approve requests provided they have approval permission - either implicitly derived or explicit.
 See Setting up Permissions for Requests.